Marilyn Burns: Career

 In 1976, Burns had a role in the television miniseries Helter Skelter about the real-life trial of Charles Manson and his "family".
 In the series, she played Linda Kasabian, a member of the Manson family who was granted immunity in exchange for her testimony against the defendants.
 Recalling her memories of working on Helter Skelter, Burns said: "It was a great experience, but nobody really wanted to touch it [due to the subject matter].
 It was like, 'Who wants to be in that picture?
 Who's actually gonna do that picture?'"
 The miniseries was acclaimed and nominated for three Emmy Awards.

 Following her roles in The Texas Chain Saw Massacre and Helter Skelter, Burns sporadically worked in acting.
 She played Faye in the horror film Eaten Alive (1977), where she reunited with director Tobe Hooper, and subsequently starred in the films Kiss Daddy Goodbye (1981) and Future-Kill (1985).

-Burns briefly reprises the role of Sally Hardesty in Texas Chainsaw Massacre: The Next Generation (1995), which was directed by Kim Henkel.
+Burns briefly reprises the role of Sally Hardesty in The Return of the Texas Chainsaw Massacre (1995), which was directed by Kim Henkel.
 Her cameo was made in order to establish "an emotional connection between the Sally character and the Jenny character, a kind of perverse passing of the torch".
 She was set to reprise the role of Sally Hardesty once more in the 2003 remake film of the same name, where she would play an aged-up Sally, however this idea was ultimately scrapped.
-At the 2009 Phoenix Film Festival, Burns was inducted into the horror hall of fame.
+At the 2009 Phoenix Film Festival, Burns was inducted into the Horror Hall of Fame.

 In 2012, Burns made a special appearance in the Kim Henkel-written feature Butcher Boys, which is often deemed a "spiritual sequel" to The Texas Chain Saw Massacre.
 In 2011, Burns was cast in the slasher film Texas Chainsaw 3D as Verna Carson; it was released on January 4, 2013, and marks her last appearance in The Texas Chainsaw Massacre franchise.
 Her final film roles include Beulah Standifier in 2014's Sacrament, and Ms. Hill in the independent feature In a Madman's World, which was released posthumously in 2017.